Spimy/discord-ai/README.md

 # Discord AI
-A Electron-based application used to connect to your discord bot account using tokens as authentication method.
+An electron-based app which connects to your discord bot account and allows you to chat on the server with it.

 ## Technologies
 - Svelte